- What’s the problem with public opinion and mass media?

 - 1 QA Engineer

 During the development of this project, we have utilized streamlined workflows that allowed us to make the whole turnaround much faster.
-Because of that, we have to manage to deploy an operating prototype of the system ahead of the planned date and dedicated more time to its testing and refinement.
+We have to deploy an operating prototype of the system ahead of the planned date and dedicated more time to its testing and refinement.